 The beautiful blue coloring of Iolite is quite unique.
-It was once known as a “water sapphire”, and it’s easy to see why – the color of this gem is not intense or deep, but a soft, soothing blue.
+It was once incorrectly termed a “water sapphire”, and it’s easy to see why – the color of this gem is not intense or deep, but a soft, soothing blue.
 Iolite’s color can often appear to be too dark, suffering from a type of “ink stain” blue that reduces its value.
 Unlike Sapphires, Iolite gems cannot be heat treated to enhance their color, so the natural hue is as good as it’s going to get!

 For the pleochroism characteristic to really shine through, the Iolite gem must be of good clarity.
 Inclusions are commonly found in larger pieces in the form of spots or milky wisps.
 As a fragile stone, smaller pieces often show internal cracks, particularly if the gemstone has been mishandled.
 These cracks can offset the pleochroistic reflections, thereby reducing the value of the gem stone.

+Relative to stones such as Sapphires, Iolite is relatively less expensive.
+So getting a good cut can be done without losing much value via the weight of the stone.
 The cut of an Iolite gemstone is a very delicate procedure.
 To retain or improve its value, Iolite must be cut in such a way that enhances its pleochroism and retains its original color.
 One wrong angle, and both of these characteristics can be lost.
 Look for a piece of cut Iolite that has strong, properly angled facets.
 The pleochroism should be clear to see, and the gem should sparkle light directly into your eye.